 Bangkok’s seedy capital: Nana Plaza

 Of Bangkok’s three foreigner-focused red light districts, Nana Plaza is probably the seediest.
-Well off the tourist trail on Sukhumvit Soi 4, Nana Plaza is surrounded by guest friendly hotels in Bangkok and generally attracts more sexpats and sex tourists than innocent “people watchers” by a factor of about one thousand.
+Well off the tourist trail on Sukhumvit Soi 4, Nana Plaza is surrounded by guest friendly hotels in Bangkok (update 2017: a more detailed list is available here) and generally attracts more sexpats and sex tourists than innocent “people watchers” by a factor of about one thousand.

 Unlike Patpong and Soi Cowboy, which are short streets, Nana Plaza is an outdoor complex with several floors.
 The lower floors are mostly beer bars with a few strip clubs thrown in for good measure, while the upper floors are a mix of go-go bars and “kathoey” ladyboy bars aimed at serious customers.

 Like most red light districts in Bangkok, most of the dancers in Nana Plaza aren’t nude.
 Some of the girls wear nipple covers and pasties, while others are nude in some of the bars on the top floors.